-Eosinophilic esophagitis, eosinophilic gastritis and eosinophilic colitis are disorders in which immune cells (called eosinophils) build up in the digestive tract, causing tissue damage to the esophagus, stomach or colon.
+Eosinophilic esophagitis, eosinophilic gastritis, eosinophilic gastroenteritis and eosinophilic colitis are disorders in which a type of immune cells (called eosinophils) build up in the digestive tract, causing tissue damage to the esophagus, stomach or colon.
 These disorders are painful and lifelong, and they make it hard or impossible for people to eat many or all foods.
-This project aims to form a clinical research network called the Consortium of Eosinophilic Gastrointestinal Disease Researchers (CEGIR) that will include clinical centers in California, Colorado, Illinois, Indiana, Maryland, Massachusetts, North Carolina, Ohio, Pennsylvania and Switzerland.
+The Consortium of Eosinophilic Gastrointestinal Disease Researchers (CEGIR) includes clinical centers in Arkansas, California, Colorado, Illinois, Maryland, Massachusetts, Minnesota, New York, North Carolina, Ohio, Pennsylvania, Switzerland, Texas and Utah.
 CEGIR’s goals are to collect and store clinical information and biological samples from patients to better understand, diagnose and treat these conditions; develop the best methods to measure symptoms and track patients; develop better treatments; make data available to patients, clinicians, researchers and the public; and engage and cooperate with patient advocacy groups.

 Mustafa Sahin, M.D., Ph.D.